Drupal 7 Classic Connector FAQs

 - Result of checks of the subsystems mentioned above

 What source languages do we support?

 Drupal 7 connector can support any source language as long as it is the site’s default language.
-No other language can be set as the source language for the connector.
-And we do not support and 99% will not support in the future multiple source languages within a single site.
+The source language configured in your Drupal instance must be configured to the same in your Drupal Connector project in Smartling.
+Multiple source languages within a single site is not supported.

 How can I ensure that context works properly?

 - Go to the Smartling settings page at

 /admin/config/regional/smartlingto the Context Settings tab.

 - Set up the user name.
 It's usually the name of a user that has at least the permissions for viewing pages on a site.